vosjo/speedyfit/README.md

     export SPEEDYFIT_MODELS="<path to extracted atmosphere models>"

 Where the path could be something like: '/home/user/speedyfit/modelgrids/'.
+To not always have to type this in the terminal when running Speedyfit, you can add it to your '.bashrc' file.
-To check that speedyfit can find all models
+To check that speedyfit can find all models run:
-run:

     python -c "from speedyfit.model import check_grids; check_grids()"

 Which if everything went well should give you the following output:

     Checking which atmosphere models are available...
+    Checking for models in <path to extracted atmosphere models>
     kurucz2
              raw: available
              integrated: available